 Sandy & Buddy walking to their new home

-Our ultimate dream was that a family would adopt them together....enter: The Dixons -- dad Scott, mom Conny, and daughter Amanda, started volunteering at After The Homestretch.
+Our ultimate dream was that a family would adopt them together.
+Enter the Dixon family: Scott (dad), Conny (mom), and Amanda (daughter), who started volunteering at After The Homestretch.
 Conny had grown up with horses and Amanda was taking riding lessons.
-Mom and dad wanted to get a horse for Amanda and Buddy was their goal for her.
-Circumstances worked out that they were able to adopt Buddy and Sandy together -- Buddy (Apollo) for Amanda and Sandy (Ferrero) for Conny.
+Mom and Dad wanted to get a horse for Amanda, and they chose Buddy.
+As it worked out, they were able to adopt Buddy and Sandy together -- Buddy (Apollo) for Amanda and Sandy (Ferrero) for Conny.

 What a win-win-win outcome!!